Lillie Eginton Warren: Teacher

 She began her life work in 1879, as a teacher of deaf-mute children.
 Besides teaching them to speak and to understand speech from the speaker's face, she had considerable success in developing a dormant sense of hearing.
 In 1892, she opened her School of Articulation, not only for deaf children, but for all with defects of speech.
+This method was a patented series of pictures of the expressions of the facial muscles produced by articulate speech by which it was possible for a deaf person to understand conversation by the eyes alone.
+Edward Nichie was her assistant.

 The year 1893 was marked by the invention of a method of Expression Reading, the thing that made her name noteworthy.
 This was a much simplified method of teaching to the adult hard-of-hearing what is commonly called "lip-reading."
 In her work with the child, Warren found that the forty-odd sounds of the English language were revealed in sixteen outward manifestations.
 Though the organs of articulation were more or less hidden, their activity produced certain definite effects on the muscles of the face.
 These effects or pictures the student memorized, learning to associate each with its proper sound.
 Practice enabled the eye to follow the changing of one into the other, thus perceiving words and sentences.
 In this way, the adult was saved from spending many hours in studying articulative movements, and was put directly in communication with other persons.
 This invention made Warren at once a leader in her chosen work.
 She first spoke in public regarding the new method at a Chautauqua meeting in July, 1894.
 After the publication of Defective Speech and Deafness, the work of the school developed rapidly.

 She was also principal of the Warren Correspondence School.
 Warren was a member of the American association to promote the teaching of speech to the deaf.